fleeting/gitmoji-custom/README.md

 # gitmoji-custom

-Custom json for use with gitmoji.
+A custom list of emojis to use with [gitmoji](https://github.com/carloscuesta/gitmoji).